We invite you to enjoy a luxurious stay in an authentic Japanese space that is unlike anything you have experienced before.

 Hot spring towels, bath towels, toothbrushes, combs, razors, shower caps, hair dryer

 Our rooms that have bathtubs are also supplied with shampoo, conditioner, and body soap

 In 1952, the industrialist Niroku Suzuki built the first hot spring facility in Gora.
 Today, we have two hot spring sources of our own on the grounds.
 With our open-air bath and our two public baths (indoor baths with hot spring water), you can enjoy hot spring water directly from different sources.
 From our open-air bath, which looks out over the garden, you can take in such sights as cherry blossoms and fresh green leaves from spring to summer, the crimson leaves of the fall, and the snow-blanketed landscape of the winter.
 Our indoor hot spring baths have a nostalgic atmosphere, and operate on a shift system, so that women and men can bathe separately.
 All of our baths offer you the chance to be warmed to the core.

 Take the Shinkansen (Bullet train) from the Tokyo station to Odawara station.
 Then, change to the Odakyu Line at the Odawara station and get off at Hakone-Yumoto station.

-Take the Shinkansen (Bullet train) from the Shin-Osaka station destination Odawara.
-Follow instructions above from Odawara.
+Take the Shinkansen (Bullet train) from the Shin-Osaka station to Odawara station.

-Drive on the Tomei-EXPway to Atsugi IC.
 Pay toll at Atsugi IC, then drive on the Odawara-Atsugi Road (toll road).
-Passing through Odawara IC, the road ends and merge to Route 1.
-From there, a 30 minute drive takes you to Gora-kansuiro.
+Passing through Yamazaki IC, the road ends and merge to Route 1.
+From there, a 25 minute drive takes you to Gora-kansuiro.

 Drive on the Tomei-EXPway to Gotenba IC and change there to Route 138.